riteshbhirud/GlobeSense/README.md

 # GlobeSense
-Guess the place using the panoramic view and music from that place!
+Guess the place using the panoramic view and music from that place...
+Its gonna be a lot more than that tbh!